Skip to main content

 Cognitive Symptoms

-Cancer patient talking with their doctor
+Cancer patient talking with her doctor

 Credit: iStock

-What are Cognitive Symptoms
+What Are Cognitive Symptoms?

 Examples of cognitive symptoms include: